 Quitting Xanax all at once is a huge shock to the body and the mind.
 And while many individuals believe they can “muscle through” the withdrawal symptoms or simply aren’t aware of the danger to begin with, it is important to understand that this is a serious situation.

-Stopping the use of Xanax cold turkey can lead to a wide variety of withdrawal symptoms.
+Stopping the use of Xanax suddenly can lead to a wide variety of withdrawal symptoms.
 Some of these are unpleasant but not necessarily dangerous, including:

 - Sleep disturbances